luisedmc/ghcmd/README.md

 ## About

-GHCMD is a simple command line tool for GitHub with a terminal user interface.
+GHCMD is a simple terminal user interface for GitHub.
 The main goal of this application is to provide an intuitive and fast way to interact with GitHub without leaving the terminal.
 Keep in mind that it is not a full client and does not provide all the features that GitHub has.

 Tools and Libraries used: